SteveBarnett/Speaker-Workshop/deck.md

 ## Practice

-^ Maybe the best bit of advice
+^ The best and most important bit of advice
+Start by reading out loud to yourself in a mirror Practice reading to a pet or close friend
+Do a demo / practice run for co-workers

 3 big things

 ---